mruffalo/sc-rna-seq-pipeline/README.md

   example: `--hisat2-options="--mp 4,2 --phred64"`

 # Data Requirements

+## Short Read Alignment

+Expression data uploaded to the scQuery service must be aligned to the mouse genome, release `mm10`.
+A pre-built index for `mm10` can be downloaded from the HISAT2 website, but we recommend using a reference genome index which includes known splice sites.
+Such an index is available for download at https://giygas.compbio.cs.cmu.edu/mm10-splice-sites.tar .
+This archive can be extracted to any appropriate location, for use with the `--reference-path` script option described above.

+## Expression Quantification

 After alignment to a reference genome, reads are mapped to genes via a mapping from chromosome names to interval tree indexes.
 This index is built from the NCBI